Learn

 How is a CD different from a savings account?

-CDs tend to have higher interest rates than regular savings accounts, often have a higher minimum deposit balance than a savings account and have a minimum amount of time (term) which funds must be invested.
+CDs tend to have higher interest rates than regular savings accounts, often have a higher minimum deposit balance than a savings account, and have a minimum amount of time (term) in which funds must be invested.
 CD interest rates are fixed for the term of the CD, while savings account interest rates are variable and can change at any time.
-Typically, CDs do not allow deposits or withdrawals of funds except at maturity, and followed by a short grace period.
+Typically, CDs do not allow deposits or withdrawals of funds except at maturity and followed by a short grace period.
 Withdrawals made during the term typically trigger an early withdrawal fee.
 Savings accounts, however, allow regular access to your money.
-You can typically make deposits and withdrawals at any time without incurring a penalty.
+You can typically make deposits and withdrawals at any time without incurring a fee.
 Electronic transactions from savings accounts do have withdrawal limitations.

 What is the advantage of CDs?